 Toy Time and Tug Life

 We haven’t shared a tug toy DIY here on the blog in quite some time.
-With Humphrey growing up and a little less fangy and Oli mellowing into senior dog play, our tug toys last a whole lot longer these days.
-They are surprisingly tough and the toy box is well stocked, with some tugs now well over a year old and still going strong, even with regular wild play and frequent washing.
+With Humphrey growing up and a little less fangy and Oli mellowing into senior dog play, our tug toys last a lot longer these days.
+Fleece tug toys are surprisingly tough and the toy box is well stocked.
+Some tugs are over a year old and still going strong, even with regular wild play and frequent washing.

-This is a special Oli vision edition, and is simply a blue, yellow, white, and black version of our standard simple spiral tug toy.
+This high visibility dog toy is a special Oli vision edition.
+It’s simply a blue, yellow, white, and black version of our standard simple spiral tug toy.
 I went for a four-colour spiral for the added visual impact of the speckled colours.
 As noted above, the blue and yellow were chosen based on the colours seen by dogs.
 The white and the black were chosen for added visual contrast.
 Some or all of these dog-friendly colours could be easily adapted into any DIY tug design, or with other types of toys.

 Preparing the Materials

 To weave a toy as shown, clean fabric is cut into 4 long narrow strips.
-You can scale the toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
+You can scale the tug toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
 I’ve made many different shapes and sizes over the years.
 Fortunately, when making a tug with fleece there is also no need to be too fussy about straight lines when cutting.
 Yay!
+Try to cut them in a similar width though to help keep your pattern looking nice and consistent.
+No need to worry about any accidentally wobbly cuts, though.

 Weaving a Four Colour DIY Spiral Dog Tug Toy

-This toy was created using a diagonal corner-to-corner weaving method to create a uniformly speckled spiral tug.
-Detailed instructions as well as additional diagrams and step-by-step photos for this weaving method are available in our comprehensive post on making spiral dog tug toys.
+This high visibility dog toy was made using a diagonal corner-to-corner weaving method to create a speckled spiral tug.
+Detailed instructions as well as additional diagrams and step-by-step photos for this weaving method are available in our post on making spiral dog tug toys.

 Additional Toy Making Help and Information